keegk/General_Nanopore_Analysis/README.md

 3) You may need to change the kit/flow cell name written in the recursive.sh file if you rebasecall new data using a new kit.

+4)  Make sure you run the dircount.sh script on the your scratch space rather than home space on the cluster, as fast5 files will get sent to where you run the dircount.sh script and then the second script (recursive.sh) acts on these files.
+The final output for the rebasecalled files should also go to a directory in your scratch space.
+Large amounts of files in your home space is not recommended on the cluster and it will be flagged with the cluster admin.

-4) I often had to set the path to guppy before I ran it.
+5) I often had to set the path to guppy before I ran it.
 The path for this is written in the recursive.sh file but if you run guppy without using this bash script, you will likely need to set the path for guppy, in my case the code for this is 'export PATH=/home/kkeegan/projects/jhi/bioss/kkeegan_onttestdata/ont-guppy-cpu/bin:$PATH'